abhismirai10/Abhishek.github.io/research.md

 # Research

+---

 ## Overview
-This research explores the transition from classical robotics to **end-to-end learning-based methods** for robotic manipulation.
-The goal is to create adaptable, cost-effective systems capable of handling dynamic real-world scenarios.
+This research focuses on advancing robotics by transitioning from **classical approaches** to **end-to-end learning-based methods** for robotic manipulation.
+The goal is to develop **adaptable**, **cost-effective systems** that perform efficiently in dynamic and real-world scenarios, while ensuring accessibility for educational and industrial use.

+> **Key Areas of Focus**:
+> - Classical robotics techniques for task precision and stability.
+> - AI-driven learning methods for adaptability and dynamic task execution.
+> - Scalable hardware setups for real-world integration.

 ---